Table of Contents

 Easy steps to clone Mac startup disk to an external SSD

 DoYourClone for Mac is a 100% safe disk cloning application and it is very easy-to-use.
 Download and install it on your Mac, then connect the external SSD to your Mac.
-It is recommended to close other apps and tasks before you start OS clone.
+It is recommended to close other apps and tasks before you start cloning the startup disk to external SSD.

 Step 1.
 Open DoYourClone for Mac from Launchpad, then choose disk cloning mode - Clone OS.
 This mode will help you securely clone Mac startup disk to the external SSD and make it be bootable.